Tudor90/Empty_Flutter_Template/README.md

 # Part 1 - Let's complete the login!

 Update the login screen so that if you input a user and a password (admin/admin) you can enter the app and land on an empty page.
-The login button shoudl be disabled until you enter the right combination of user&password.
+The login button should be disabled until you enter the right combination of user&password.

 # Part 2 - Let's make an application!